Justinguu/Profile/README.md

 # Profile
 # 💫 About Me:
-I'm currently working on a full stack clone of yelp.com<br>Looking to collaborate with other developers to enhance my knowledge.<br>Currently learning to advance my skills with React<br>I enjoy playing billiards & watching walkthroughs of interesting projects.<br><br>
+🏫 I am a recent graduate of App Academy currently looking for opportunities to expand my knowledge in the Tech World!
+😃 I enjoy snowboarding, playing video games, and watching anime.
+<br><br>

 ## 🌐 Socials: